How much does a foster carer get paid? This is a common question everyone asks, read on to find exact figures on how much foster parents are paid.

 The fostering allowance for parent and child placements is £650 per week and the demand for this service is always strong.

-Total allowances for most of our standard placements including respite payments is around £400 per week, which would work out to over £1,700 a month.
+Total allowances for most of our standard placements including respite payments is around £400 per week, which would work out to be around £1,700 a month.

 The weekly allowance paid to carers is made up of two parts: